autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

   - Ego footprints' polygon to calculate the collision check.
 - Pink polygons
   - Object footprints' polygon to calculate the collision check.
-- The color of crosswalk
+- The color of crosswalks
-  - Considering the traffic light's color, red means the target crosswalk and white means the ignored crosswalk.
+  - Considering the traffic light's color, red means the target crosswalk, and white means the ignored crosswalk.
 - Texts
-  - It shows the module id, TTC, TTV, and the module state.
+  - It shows the module ID, TTC, TTV, and the module state.

 ### Visualization of Time-To-Collision